streamingfast/substreams/docs/developers-guide/sink-targets/substreams-sink-postgres.md

 ### 2. Set up accompanying code example

 Access the accompanying code example for this tutorial in the official `substreams-sink-postgres` repository.
-You will find the Substreams project for the tutorial in the `docs/tutorial/` directory.
+You will find the Substreams project for the tutorial in the [docs/tutorial](https://github.com/streamingfast/substreams-sink-postgres/tree/develop/docs/tutorial) directory.

-To create the required protobuf files, run the included make codegen command.
+To create the required Protobuf files, run the included `make protogen` command.

 ```bash
 make codegen